 On a rainy or cold winter day, few things are more satisfying than a steaming bowl of tomato soup (even better if accompanied by a grilled cheese).
-But not all tomato soups are created equal.
-Campbell’s tomato soup is exactly what we want.
-Flavored with a hint of basil and definitely on the sweeter end of the soup spectrum, this option has a minimal ingredient list (which we appreciate) and gets back to basics in the best way.
+Despite having a short ingredient list, versions of this soup can taste drastically different—but Campbell’s tomato soup is exactly what we want.
+Flavored with a hint of basil and definitely on the sweeter end of the soup spectrum, this option is made from tomato paste, a little bit of sugar, butter, garlic, and celery, and gets back to basics in the best way.

 If chunky soup is your thing, this probably will not do it for you, as this soup is perfectly pureed and is as smooth as can be (perfect for dipping that grilled cheese!).
 Whether you’re eating this on its own, or accompanying it with a salad or sandwich, this tomato soup fits the bill.
 Heating is super easy, and no additional water is required.

 Calories (per can): 230 | Sodium: 1,710 milligrams | Saturated Fat: 1.5 grams | Protein: 5 grams | Added Sugar: 22 grams

 "Salt limits bacterial growth, so by adding a certain amount of salt to a soup, they’re reducing the amount of bacteria and extending shelf life and making it safer.
 If you find a canned soup too salty, add something unsalted to the can, whether it’s water, potatoes, or rice, and that will naturally balance out the salt.
 Or, I’d rather get a low-sodium/no-salt-added soup and add my own salt at home." — Sam Eckstein, co-founder of Springbone Kitchen.

 Best Potato: Campbell's Chunky Baked Potato with Cheddar & Bacon Bits Soup

 Rich in protein